 There’s no better time than now to be proactive in helping our clients avoid acting upon the “greed” associated with wanting to increase their allocation to the large-cap domestic-equities space.
 I think we need to plan for the day when the “fear” of the large-cap domestic-equities space causes our clients to want to abandon their fundamental investment policy.

 It takes discipline to win over the long term.
 As they like to teach us as early as kindergarten, when you follow the rules, you stay out of trouble.
 Nowhere is this more applicable than in the world of long-term investing.

-Steve Deppe, CMT, is a senior market strategist and senior wealth advisor for AlphaCore Wealth Advisory, based in San Diego, California.
-Before joining AlphaCore, Mr. Deppe was a principal at Nerad + Deppe Wealth Management.
+Steve Deppe, CMT, is a principal and senior market strategist and wealth advisor at Nerad + Deppe Wealth Management, based in San Diego, California.
 He began his career with American Express Financial Advisors and was a manager for several years with Ameriprise Financial.
 Mr. Deppe is a CMT (Chartered Market Technician) charterholder and a member of the CMT Association.
 He is also a member of the American Association of Professional Technical Analysts (AAPTA).

 Why hasn’t the VIX reached 40 during this bear market?

 Quantitative analyst Rob Hanna discusses implied versus realized volatility and how their relationship may have impacted VIX levels the past two years.

 How an OSJ’s resources support an advisory practice